Shushishtok/AtS-my-first-mod/Getting Started.md

 As `__result` holds the full description, we can assign it a new string made from the word "[MODDED]" and then appending the actual description.
 This will trigger every time the game would try to get the description of an effect.

+Controlling Harmony properly allows you to have a strong control over the game's behavior with your mods.

 ### Using dnSpy to Export AtS Codebase

 Whenever you want to make a change, you first need to understand how things currently work.
 For that, you'll need to be able to effectively look at the current Against The Storm's codebase and search in it.
 We'll use dnSpy to both open the compiled C# code and export it as a project that we can load into Visual Studio.

-Open dnSpy.exe that you downloaded in the above section.
+Open the `dnSpy.exe` file that you downloaded in the above section.
 The application opens.
 Click on File -> Open, and navigate to your Against The Storm's installation folder.
 Go into `Against the Storm_Data` -> `Managed` folder, then find and select `Assembly-CSharp.dll` to open it.
-This will load the codebase into the DLL, and if you'll expand it you'll be able to see the code in decompiled form.
+This will load the codebase from the DLL, and if you'll expand it you'll be able to see the code in decompiled form.

-However, from my experience, the search in dnSpy is not great, so we will defer to Visual Studio's search instead.
+However, from our experience, the search in dnSpy is not great, so we will defer to Visual Studio's search instead.
 Click File -> Export to Project.
 Select a folder to export it to (not inside your mod's folder!).
 Uncheck the "Solution" checkbox.
 Set the Visual Studio to VS2019.
 Keep everything else the same and press Export.

 When it finishes, you can close dnSpy.
 You'll find a new folder named `Assembly-CSharp` in the place you selected.
 Open your mod in Visual Studio, then click on File -> Add -> Existing Project.
 Navigate to the `Assembly-CSharp` folder and find the file `Assembly-CSharp.csproj`.
 Open it to have both projects open at the same time.

 You can now expand the `Assembly-CSharp` project in Visual Studio's Solution Explorer and see the entire codebase for the game.
-This is a bit of a massive codebase, so make to ease into it to not be overwhelmed.
+This is a bit of a massive codebase, so make sure to ease into it to not be overwhelmed.

-Now, if you'll press CTRL+SHIFT+F, this will open the "Find in Files" window, which will find all instances of your search parameters across the entire codebase.
+Now, if you'll press CTRL+SHIFT+F in Visual Studio, this will open the "Find in Files" window, which will find all instances of your search parameters across the entire codebase.
 Try searching a few values such as "drizzle" - you should be able to see a ton of search results, which can help slowly figuring out the codebase in relevant areas.
 This will definitely come in handy.

 ### Adding New Game Mechanics

-Let's imagine we want to make a new simple mechanic where you will always start a game with a Wildcard blueprint that you can choose.
+Let's imagine we want to make a new simple mechanic where the player will always start a game with a Wildcard blueprint that you can choose.
 For that we'll have to search for "wildcard" and look for something that gives a wildcard - as we know there's a cornerstone that does it in the game, so there's probably logic for it somewhere.
 If we'd look at the functions in the search results, there's one that sounds suspiciously like what we want: `public void GrantWildcardPick(int amount)`.

 That sounds like a name of a method that grants X amount of wildcard picks.
 That's pretty good!
 Let's try to use this.
 Now we just need to find the appropriate place to put it.
 Since we want the logic to apply when the game starts, we will have to look for the logic that starts a game.
 Fortunately, this comes with the template!
 Open `plugin.cs` and find the function named `HookEveryGameStart`.
 Seems like it's a Harmony Postfix that runs after the game starts.
 Exactly what we need.
 Seems like it also comes with a `isNewGame` check, which we can guess that returns `true` if we started a new settlement, or `false` if we continue from an existing settlement.
 So let's make a simple if check: